aliclark/the_wooden_sword/The Great Recession and the Crapification of Products.md

 ## [Discussions](https://github.com/aliclark/the_wooden_sword/discussions) welcome!

+### Prior work

+- Silicon Valley S03E02 written by Ron Weiner: "Pied Piper's product is its stock"

-### Related work
+### Subsequent work

-A subsequent related essay and term, [Enshittification](https://en.wikipedia.org/wiki/Enshittification), emerged describing specifically digital scenarios of the Crapification of Products.
+- A subsequent related essay and term, [Enshittification](https://en.wikipedia.org/wiki/Enshittification), emerged describing specifically digital scenarios of the Crapification of Products.
+It elaborates on the Golden Ticket perhaps more in greater detail as he lifecycle of what I think could be described as "Product-Company as a Product"